scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Off-Path Attacks

 SCION's path-awareness limits the abilities of an off-path adversary to influence forwarding in the data plane.
 Once a packet is "in flight", it will follow its set route, no matter what an adversary may do.
 An adversary can attempt to disrupt the connectivity of said path by flooding a link with excessive traffic (see [](#dos) below).
-After detecting the congestion, the endpoint can switch to another, non-congested path for subsequent packets.
+After detecting congestion, the endpoint can switch to another, non-congested path for subsequent packets.
-Instead of actually disrupting the network connectivity, an off-path adversary can also attempt to influence the path selection of the endpoint by fraudulently signalling a network interruption with forged SCMP messages.
-This attack scenario, and protection mechanisms, will be discussed in a separate document on the SCMP.

 ## Volumetric Denial of Service Attacks {#dos}